Baby Girl Names I Love, But Won’t be Using

 There you have it!
 Ten names I love but definitely will NOT be using, if we ever have a daughter.

-• Helpful for if the popularity of a name is important to you.
+- This site is helpful if name popularity is important to you.
 Another cool feature is searching names by decade.
-Perhaps you love the 50’s and want to choose a name from that generation.
+Perhaps you love the 50s and want to choose a name from that generation.

-• They have so many random lists of names that are really fun to look through.
-For example, you can search anything from “Italian Baby Girl Names” to “Rockstar baby names.”
-There are SO many lists, even user generated lists.
-This is a GREAT starting point if you really have no idea.
+- They have so many random lists of names that are fun to look through.
+For example, you can search for anything from “Italian Baby Girl Names” to “Rockstar baby names.”
+There are SO many lists, even user-generated lists.
+This is a GREAT starting point if you have no idea.
 You can also create a log-in and store names that you like.
-There’s a nifty little name generator feature that I also found rather handy.
+There’s a nifty little name-generator feature that I also found rather handy.

-• Youtube/Blogs: I know I suggest YouTube a lot, but there’s so much content on there that it can really be an easy, accessible resource.
-I’d listen to “Baby Name” videos while I was working out or in the background while I cleaned the house.
+- YouTube/Blogs: I suggest YouTube a lot because there is so much accessible (and free) content.
+I’d listen to “Baby Name” videos while working out or in the background while cleaning.
 If one stuck out to me, I’d record it on my Trello board.
 Again, it’s a great starting point to generate some ideas.
 The same goes for other blogs like this!

 In the next month or so, I’ll also reveal the baby BOY names we love but won’t be using.
-As you all know, we’re having a boy, and the struggle was real during the name selection process.
-Stay tuned for all the runners-up that just didn’t make the cut.
+As you all know, we’re having a boy, and the struggle was real during the name-selection process.
+Stay tuned for all the runners-up that didn’t make the cut.
 Now, without further adieu, our baby name hint of the week!

 Baby Name Hint #3: